weslinjoel/CodeAlpha-Intern-JavaProgram/README.md

 # CodeAlpha-Intern-JavaProgram
-Intresting to work in  Internship program
+Intresting to work in this Internship program